Ah, tie-in movies, one of my guilty pleasures. In the best case scenario they’re a mixed blessing, a downright curse for most fans.

 Warcraft – too much lore will kill you

 You’ve seen me mention again and again how these movies “stray from the original game they were based on” as a bad thing, right?
-Well, Duncan Jones’ movie has the opposite problem: it is actually too faithful!
+Well, Duncan Jones’ movie has the opposite conundrum: it is actually too faithful!
 Going in without a deep enough knowledge of Warcraft lore would mean spending the whole movie going “huh?” “who is that?”
 “Gul’who?”.
-Also, writing the story as the first movie out of a trilogy is always a bad idea, since there’s no meaningful conclusion to the narrative arc and that’s even more confusing.
+Also, writing the story as the first movie out of a trilogy is always a bad idea, since there’s no meaningful conclusion to the narrative arc and that brings even more confusion to the table.
 Still… it’s not THAT bad.
 Naturally, most Warcraft 3 cutscenes were better acted and shot but, as a Warcraft movie, it’s competent enough.
 Should you judge it on its own merits, then you would have to say it’s a pretty forgettable and confusing action fantasy movie.
 I guess… you can’t have both?

 Warcraft movie trailer